fiandev/js-modules/README.md

 # js-modules
-A Complex Javascript Modules And Algorithm
+A gathering Javascript Modules And Algorithm

 ## installation